celebrezze/flam-methods-comparison/README.md

 ## A comparison of a novel hot-plate-based flammability chamber design and an epiradiator-based design

-## Joe Celebrezze, Indra Boving, and Max Moritz
+## Joe Celebrezze*, Indra Boving, and Max Moritz

+### *: correspondence, celebrezze@ucsb.edu

 --------------------------------

 ## Introductory Statement
-This repository is meant for the storage and sharing of data, scripts, figures, and mixed effects model result tables related to the manuscript titled 'A comparison of a novel hot-plate-based flammability chamber design and an epiradiator-based design' by Joe Celebrezze, Indra Boving and Max Moritz which introduces a hot-plate-based flammability chamber design, comparing it to existing methods with an in-depth comparison to an epiradiator method.
+This repository is meant for the storage and sharing of data, scripts, figures, and mixed effects model result tables related to the paper titled *A comparison of a novel hot-plate-based flammability chamber design and an epiradiator-based design* by Joe Celebrezze, Indra Boving, and Max Moritz which introduces a hot-plate-based flammability chamber design, comparing it to existing methods using a literature review and an in-depth comparison to an epiradiator method in which we simultaneously burned samples using both the novel hot-plate-based method and an epiradiator method.

 --------------------------------